Jürgen Hennig

 Jürgen Klaus Hennig (born in Stuttgart, Germany on March 5, 1951) is a German chemist and medical physicist.
 Internationally he is considered to be one of the pioneers of Magnetic Resonance Imaging for clinical diagnostics.
-He is the Scientific Director of the Department of Diagnostic Radiology and Chairman of the Magnetic Resonance Development and Application Center (MRDAC) at the University Medical Center Freiburg.
+He was until his retirement 2022 the Scientific Director of the Department of Diagnostic Radiology and Chairman of the Magnetic Resonance Development and Application Center (MRDAC) at the University Medical Center Freiburg.
+Despite his retirement, he is still active as a researcher (as of 3/2025).
 In the year 2003 he was awarded the Max Planck Research Award in the category of Biosciences and Medicine.